lpery-rrcp/Job-Analysis/README.md

   - bar charts
   - line graphs
 - Can edit the existing data
-- column that says whether you are waiting, got ghosted, rejected, in progress, success
+- column that says whether you are waiting, got ghosted, rejected, success

 Features